FOR 2020-2021 SCHOOL YEAR INFORMATION CLICK

 New Trier alumni and parents can stay connected to the school through one of our many organizations

 The Seal of Biliteracy is an award granted by the Illinois State Board of Education and given by New Trier High School in recognition and celebration of students who demonstrate a high level of proficiency in one or more languages in addition to English by the end of their senior year.
 This credential was first awarded to qualified New Trier graduates beginning in the 2016-2017 school year.
 Students who earn the Illinois State Seal of Biliteracy will have their achievement acknowledged on both their diploma and transcripts.

-Two honors are available: the Seal of Biliteracy and the Commendation toward Biliteracy.
 The Seal of Biliteracy is awarded to those whose proficiency level is equivalent to the Intermediate High scale set by the American Council on the Teaching of Foreign Languages.